Having Back Tax Problems Gets Old!

 If your reason is justified for failing to file your return, pay your taxes on time, or forget to do any myriad of tax compliance steps, we may be able to negotiate an abatement of your tax penalties and the interest associated with them.

 Fill out our questionnaire and we can see if your case qualifies.
-If you do then we may work with you to try and give you a smoother Penalty Abatement process.
+If you do, then we may work with you to try and give you a smoother penalty abatement process.

-Once we’ve worked through this we can help you submit your case to the IRS with our tax resolution services.
+Once we’ve worked through this, we can help you submit your case to the IRS with our tax resolution services.
 They will review the facts and effort you made as well as prior history in filing your taxes on time.

-If your situation just falls outside the parameters of the Offer In Compromise, Penalty Abatement, or Innocent/Injured Spouse programs, then the IRS and the State will still accept a repayment of your tax liabilities on an installment basis, if we can convince them that that’s the most effective and efficient way of collecting the tax.
+If your situation just falls outside the parameters of the offer in compromise or penalty abatement programs, then the IRS and the state may still accept repayment of your tax liabilities on an installment basis, if we can convince them that that’s the most effective and efficient way of collecting the tax.

 Higher tax liabilities can often require significant negotiating to prevent a levy or seizure from taking place — installment agreements relating to taxes under a certain dollar amount are usually easier.

 If we are able to secure you a payment plan that the IRS agrees to then we can move into what kind of payment plan you are participating in.